inverseproblem/PestoSeis/docs/source/ttimerays_guide.rst

 Computing travel times and rays through a velocity model is comprised of two main steps:

 1. Discretizing the velocity model on a numerical grid.
-2. Formulating the forward problem of wave propagation and finding a solution for the discretized model numerically.
+2. Formulating the forward problem of wave front propagation and finding a solution for the discretized model numerically.

-PestoSeis offers functions performing both steps and provids additional visualization tools.
+PestoSeis offers functions performing both steps and provides additional visualization tools.

 ====================================
 Setup of grid parameters and models